 How to measure training intensity

-The best and most precise way to understand how your body responds to training intensity is to take blood samples before, throughout and after the workout to determine the level of lactate.
+The best and most precise way to see how your body responds to training intensity is to take blood samples before, throughout and after the workout to determine the level of lactate.
 From what I learned, work under the lactate level of 2-3 mmol/L can be considered low intensity.
 These figures are also used in stress tests to find the aerobic threshold.

 This is not something very convenient, right?
 It’s not like we all have a Dexter-style lab behind our bookshelf where we can test every now and then.